Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 end
 {% endhighlight %}

 In the line 6, it checks if the response status is 200 (so we have success).
 The second condition (fresh?(env, headers)) checks if the the pairs of headers Last-Modified/If-Modified-Since and ETag/If-None-Matchmatch each others.
 If so, (in the lines from 7 to 10), the status is set to 304, HTTP headers Content-Type and Content-Length are removed and the response body is cleared.
-As we can see this middleware is responsible for setting 304 status and clearing body, if the response content is still actual.
+As we can see this middleware is responsible for setting 304 status and clearing body, if the browser has actual content for the page.